nate01776/word-web-app/README.md

 *  $npm start

 ## ISSUES
-* working when running locally - sinatra server does not appear to start on netlify
+* working when running locally - sinatra server does not appear to work on netlify
 * saving multiple definitions of the same word will overwrite previous saved ones.

 ## Questions to Answer When Finished